Alexandra Palace: 19th century

-The Palace was quickly rebuilt and reopened on 1 May 1875.
+The Palace, quickly rebuilt, reopened on 1 May 1875.
 The new Alexandra Palace contained a concert hall, art galleries, a museum, a lecture hall, a library, a banqueting room and a large theatre.
-The stage of the theatre incorporated machinery that enabled special effects for the pantomimes and melodramas that were then popular: performers could disappear, reappear and be propelled into the air.
+The stage of the theatre incorporated machinery that enabled special-effects for the then-popular pantomimes and melodramas: performers could disappear, reappear and be propelled into the air.
 The theatre was also used for political meetings.
-An open-air swimming pool was constructed at the base of the hill in the surrounding park; it is long since closed and little trace remains except some reeds.
+An open-air swimming pool was constructed at the base of the hill in the surrounding park; it is long since closed and little trace of it remains apart from some reeds.

-The grounds included a horseracing course with a grandstand, named the Alexandra Park Racecourse but nicknamed the "Frying Pan" or the "Pan Handle" because of its layout.
+The grounds included a horse-racing course with a grandstand, named the Alexandra Park Racecourse but nicknamed the "Frying Pan" or the "Pan Handle" because of its layout.
 It was London's only racecourse from 1868 until its closure in 1970.
 There were also a Japanese village, a switchback ride, a boating lake and a nine-hole pitch-and-putt golf course.
-Alexandra Park cricket and football clubs have also played within the grounds, in the middle of the old racecourse. since 1888.
+Alexandra Park cricket and football clubs have also played within the grounds (in the middle of the old racecourse) since 1888.
 A Henry Willis organ was installed in 1875, vandalised in 1918, and restored and reopened in 1929.
-In its restored form Willis's masterpiece was declared by Marcel Dupré to be the finest concert organ in Europe.
+In its restored form Willis's masterpiece was declared by Marcel Dupré to be the finest concert-organ in Europe.